hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IP-Addresses-Subnets-And-Binary-Part-1.md

  <code> 11111111.11111111.11111111.00000000 </code>

- Learn to imagine it stacked.
-Subnet mask on top of the IP.
+ Here is the trick, imagine it stacked, subnet mask on top of the IP.
 I'll make it easier.

 ```
 11111111.11111111.11111111.00000000